ca4ti/DragonProbe/README.md

 sending commands to the hardware, protocol parsing is done by shared code), and handling it in the `CMakeFiles.txt` file.

-## Variants

-Most [TinyUSB supported MCUs](https://github.com/hathach/tinyusb/blob/master/docs/boards.md) can run this code; a subdirectory under bsp needs to be added for the "BOARD" name with a DAP_config.h to control the SWD/JTAG GPIOs and a unique.h to provide unique serial number (if any) and prefix to the USB product name.

-Already added BOARD variants include:

-For BOARD=raspberry_pi_pico, this project results in a standards-based CMSIS-DAP alternative to the approaches suggested in Chapter 5 and Appendix A of [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).
-This uses two RP2040 boards (see wiring loom shown in Figure 34 of Appendix A) where one RP2040 is the debugger and the other RP2040 is being debugged.
-The instructions in Chapter 5 apply, except no Raspberry Pi is needed.

-Alternatively, a special one RP2040 “Raspberry Pi Pico” variant is [available here](https://github.com/majbthrd/pico-debug).

-For BOARD=stm32f072disco, the inexpensive [32F072BDISCOVERY evaluation board](https://www.st.com/en/evaluation-tools/32f072bdiscovery.html) can be used as a CMSIS-DAP SWD debugger.

 ## Building

 After initially downloading this project's code, issue the following command to download TinyUSB and CMSIS 5 code: